 You need to maximize your output.

 Fortunately, there are some easy ways to supercharge the productivity output of your business.
-Here’s a helpful set of productivity tips you can try out right away, giving you better control and planning of your and your team’s work-related tasks.
+Here’s a helpful set of productivity tips you can try out immediately, giving you better control and planning of your and your team’s work-related tasks.

 1. One task at a time

-Overloading both yourself and your workforce with competing pieces of work, deadlines and projects doesn't do anybody any good and leads to high levels of stress and confusion.
+Overloading yourself and your workforce with competing work, deadlines, and projects doesn't do anybody any good and leads to high-stress levels and confusion.

-Instead of getting your team to multitask, try advising them to write to-do lists instead, prioritizing the critical tasks first but making sure that everything gets done in its own time.
+Instead of getting your team to multitask, try advising them to write to-do lists instead, prioritizing the critical tasks first and ensuring that everything gets done in its own time.
 To foster performance, reinforce the importance of finishing one task properly before moving on to the next.
-Also, don't forget to organize files on your device and work desk, as a clean work environment has a positive impact on productivity.
+Also, don't forget to organize files on your device and desk, as a clean work environment positively impacts productivity.

 2. Improve collaboration within teams